MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_BMCProductCategores.md

 ## Product Type

 The Product_type attribute can use either a value from the Bing product taxonomy or from your custom product taxonomy.
-What’s important is that it accurately classifies your product.
+Whatâ€™s important is that it accurately classifies your product.